GreenInnoTech-Gen/.github/PULL_REQUEST_TEMPLATE.md

 Many Thanks to you for opening this contribution!
 Please follow the instructions on your PRs title and description. aligned title description: '(feat|fix|chore|doc): _description of introduced change_'
+Important: Contributing Guidelines can be found here: https://eclipse-tractusx.github.io/docs/oss/how-to-contribute
 Info: <!- text -> comments will be hidden from the rendered view of your PR.
-More information about Contributing can be found here: https://eclipse-tractusx.github.io/docs/oss/how-to-contribute -->
+-->

 ### Description